-Some athletes are tempted to run through the pain, but, in the case of shin splints, this will exacerbate the issue and potentially damage underlying tissues.
-If possible, a 2-week rest from the particular activity that caused the injury is recommended.
+Some athletes are tempted to run through the pain, but, in the case of shin splints, this will make the issue worse and potentially damage underlying tissues.
+If possible, a 2-week rest from the activity that caused the injury is recommended.

 The symptoms of shin splints are:

-Initially, the pain will cease when exercise stops, but if the condition worsens, the pain can become constant.
+Initially, the pain will stop when exercise stops, but if the condition worsens, the pain can become constant.

-The exact physiological and anatomical origins of shin splints are not fully understood but are considered to involve a variety of different issues.
+The exact mechanisms behind shin splints are not fully understood but are thought to involve a

-It is theorized that these stresses involve inflammation of the connective tissue that coats the tibia (called the periosteum).
-This is called periostitis.
+It is thought that these stresses involve inflammation of the connective tissue that coats the tibia (called the periosteum); this is called periostitis.

-Many experts believe that a spectrum of tibial injuries might account for shin splints; some of these could include:
+Many experts believe that a range of tibial injuries might account for shin splints; some of these could include:

 - Tendinopathy: a disease of the tendon.